chef/chef-web-docs/chef_master/source/chef_client.rst

    * - **Complete the chef-client run**
      - The chef-client run proceeds, using HTTPS (port 443), and registers the node with the Chef server.

        The first chef-client run, by default, contains an empty run-list.
-A `run-list can be specified <https://docs.chef.io/knife_bootstrap.html>`_ as part of the initial bootstrap operation using the ``--run-list`` option as part of the ``knife bootstrap`` subcommand.
+A :doc:`run-list can be specified </knife_bootstrap>` as part of the initial bootstrap operation using the ``--run-list`` option as part of the ``knife bootstrap`` subcommand.

 .. end_tag